naoshibaikyu/superbuddn/epilogues/incorrect7.md

 Fred: You just did.

-Selena, frustrated: OKAY, CAN I ASK YOU FOUR QUESTIONS?!
+Selena: OKAY, CAN I ASK YOU FOUR QUESTIONS?!

 Fred: You just did.